PyFR/PyFR/doc/src/performance_tuning.rst

 Mixed grids
 -----------

-When running PyFR in parallel on mixed element grids it is necessary to take some additional care when partitioning the grid.
+When running PyFR in parallel on mixed element grids it is necessary to take additional care when partitioning the grid.
 A good domain decomposition is one where each partition contains the same amount of computational work.
-For grids with a single element type the amount of computational work is very well approximated by the number of elements assigned to a partition.
+For grids with a single element type, the amount of computational work is very well approximated by the number of elements assigned to a partition.
 Thus the goal is simply to ensure that all of the partitions have roughly the same number of elements.
 However, when